 Ofgem’s Consumer Vulnerability Strategy

-Our strategy explains how we define vulnerability and the approach we encourage market participants to take to protect and empower consumers in vulnerable situations, so they are not disadvantaged by their circumstances.
+Our Consumer Vulnerability Strategy explains how we define vulnerability and the approach we encourage market participants to take.

-Find out more in our section on Consumer Vulnerability Strategy.
+Find out more in our Consumer Vulnerability Strategy section.

 Engaging with others